Spydarlee/karnbianco.co.uk/content/writing/critical-questions-about-ai/critical-questions-about-ai.md

 includeTOC: "true"
 ---

-> [!info]
-> This piece ended up a *little* longer than expected..
-If you're short on time, each section is *more-or-less* self-contained, so please do use the table of contents to jump around to whichever parts tickle your fancy.

 ## What is "AI" anyway?

 The term "artificial intelligence" was coined back in the 1950s, alongside a field of research brimming with excited optimism about exploring the question: "can we create machines that think?"
 When researchers failed to meet the incredibly high expectations their optimism had inspired, however, "AI" funding and public awareness all but disappeared during the first "AI winter" of the '70s and early '80s.
 This boom and bust hype cycle has repeated multiple times in the intervening decades, and we will see if the current boom is *also* set to go bust. [^1]